Testing: Traits and Attributes

 WordPress Environment

-type must be one of the following: production
+type must be one of the following: production, staging, development, or local.

 Supports test classes and individual test methods.